lingui/js-lingui/CONTRIBUTING.md

 - `yarn release:test` - Full test suite (recommended)

-`yarn release:test` builds all packages, simulates creating packages for NPM, runs unit tests and finally runs integration tests using production build.
+`yarn release:test` builds all packages, simulates creating packages for NPM, runs unit tests and finally runs integration tests using the production build.

 **Note**: Don't commit `scripts/build/results.json` created by `yarn release:test`.

-Now you can create PR and let CI service do their work!
+Now you can create a PR and let the CI service do its work!

-If you need any help, just raise an issue or submit an working draft of PR.
+If you need help, just raise an issue or submit a draft PR.

 [yarninstall]: https://yarnpkg.com/en/docs/install